Spydr06/amethyst/README.md

 ## License

 Amethyst, Shard and Geode are licensed under the [MIT License](https://mit-license.org/).
 See [./LICENSE](./LICENSE) for more information.

+The C standard library (`store/libc`) uses partially (e.g. `mallocng`) code from [musl libc](https://musl.libc.org/).
+See musl's [COPYRIGHT](https://git.musl-libc.org/cgit/musl/tree/COPYRIGHT) file for more information.
+I do not take credit for these segments of the code.

 For all other parts (`pci.ids`, `limine`, `libarchive`, ...), their respective licenses apply.
 I take no credit at these projects.